 Structured didactics are important aspects of our clinical training.
 Fellows play an active role in the departmental conferences that are typically held four to five days out of the week, which include Journal Clubs, lively clinical case conferences, grand rounds, board review, physician wellness, quality improvement conferences, and pathology slide review.
 Fellows are provided with dedicated research time during which they are actively involved in ongoing clinical research and scholarly activity under the supervision of a faculty mentor.
 If desired, fellows have the option of doing rotations at other institutions or gaining additional experience in interventional radiology or transplantation.
 Flexibility is an important aspect of our program.

 I am committed to provide an educational experience designed to prepare our fellows for careers in clinical or academic nephrology.
 I have been pleased to play a role in the launching of many careers in nephrology and medicine over the years.
 I am extremely proud of our graduates.
 The Kaiser Permanente LAMC program has had a 100% nephrology board pass rate for the past 20 years.
 More importantly, our graduates are playing leading roles in the communities they serve, providing excellent care to their patients, as well as contributing to the science of Nephrology in their publications and teaching.

 On a larger scale, with the current uncertainty in the direction of healthcare in this country, the opportunity for our fellows to work in both a vertically integrated health care system and a private practice hospital setting provide our trainees with the experience to become proficient in both systems.
 With an electronic health record system that integrates both the inpatient and outpatient arenas in both settings, we can provide seemless, longitudinal, and individualized care to optimize the quality of life for our patients.
-We view ourselves as the solution to the many problems plaguing healthcare in this country.
 I am convinced that training in our program will prepare our fellows for the future of Medicine and Nephrology whatever direction healthcare in this country takes.

 Dean A. Kujubu, M.D.